Making use of strong lines in

 Horizontal and vertical lines imply stability and strength.
 Diagonal lines give a sense of movement or tension.
 They can be used to divide a frame and draw the viewer’s eye deeper into a composition.

 It’s easy to find instances of diagonal lines that can be paired with horizontals and verticals.
-For example, railings on stairs give you horizontal treads and a strong diagonal of the handrails.
-Diagonal power lines intersecting with the strong vertical of a power pole.
-The combination of these different types of straight-line can add tension to a photograph.
+Railings on stairs give you horizontal treads and a strong diagonal of the handrails.
+Diagonal power lines intersect with the strong vertical of a power pole.
+The combination of these different types of straight lines can add tension to a photograph.

-Diagonal lines featuring in photographs can help create a sense of movement as they tend to draw a viewer’s attention deeper into the photo.
-In addition, diagonal lines can sometimes appear as converging lines.
+Diagonal lines featured in photographs can help create a sense of movement as they tend to draw a viewer’s attention deeper into the photo.
+Diagonal lines can sometimes appear as converging lines.
 I’ve covered these in a separate section later in this article.

 Taking portraits, you can pose your subject so their arms and/or their legs create diagonals in your photo.
-For example, having someone place one of their hands on their hips adds movement to an otherwise static pose.
+Having someone place one of both of their hands on their hips or head adds movement to an otherwise static pose.
 Legs outstretched or bent at the knee also produce diagonals that you can make interesting use of.

 4. The Nature of Curved Lines in Photos